nationalarchives/ds-caselaw-editor-ui/README.md

 **NOTE**: For any of the following commands to work, you must first [install Fabric](https://www.fabfile.org/installing.html).
 Once installed, you can type `fab -l` to see a list of available commands.

-**NOTE**: This app is intended to edit Judgments in the Marklogic database for the app ds-caselaw-public-ui.
+**NOTE**: This app is intended to edit Judgments in the Marklogic database defined in [ds-caselaw-public-access-service/marklogic](https://github.com/nationalarchives/ds-caselaw-public-access-service/tree/main/marklogic).
 If you do not already have this application installed, you will need to follow the setup instructions for it.
-You will need to run the Marklogic container *only* (see step 3 in this README).

 **NOTE**: The `.env.example` file contains references to AWS tokens, such as `AWS_ACCESS_KEY_ID`, `AWS_SECRET_KEY` and `AWS_ENDPOINT_URL`.
 These should only be populated if you are testing locally with `localstack` (though the values do not matter, you can use anything).
 Leaving them blank will default to your configured AWS account.